FerasHamam/HTTP-Experiment/README.md

 4. To load the image parts, I used the 'Fast 3G' connection option on Chrome browser developer tools.

-5. Both HTTP/1.1 & HTTP/2 servers use SSL to encrypt requests and responses
+5. Both HTTP/1.1 & HTTP/2 servers use SSL to encrypt requests and responses.

 <!-- GETTING STARTED -->